Contact: nc8@hawaii.edu

 Areas of Interest

-Marxism, Critical Theory, Popular Culture, Literary Modernism, Gender Studies, Comics and Graphic Novels, Childhood Studies
+Marxism, Critical Theory, Psychoanalysis, Literary Modernism, Gender and Sexuality, Comics and Graphic Novels, Childhood Studies, South Asian Film and Literature

 Education